jmuss07/Engineering_4_Notebook/README.md

 ### Reflection

 This one was more challenging, since the altimeter's initial altitude is sea level.
 In order to combat this, I had to make it so that it used whatever altitude it read when it turned on as the initial altitude.
+I did this through the command ```altitude_initial = sensor.altitude```.
+After resetting this value, the device can measure the current height from the initial altitude!

 &nbsp;